alphagov/govuk-design-system/src/patterns/contact-a-department-or-service-team/index.md

     text: "WCAG 2.2",
     classes: "app-tag"
   }) }}
-  <p>If you use this pattern across a set of pages, make sure to place the contact information consistently on each page.</p>
+  <p>If you repeat a particular set of contact details on different pages, show them in the same place on each page.</p>
-  <p>For example, if you place a ‘contact us’ section at the end of one page within a set of pages, then you should place any ‘contact us’ sections on other pages within the set at the end of the other pages as well.</p>
+  <p>For example, if you show a ‘contact us’ section at the end of one help page, any other help pages that include the same ‘contact us’ section should have them shown at the end of the page as well.</p>
   <p>This is to comply with WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html">3.2.6 Consistent Help</a>.</p>
 </div>